-You should not enter certificates issued to non-workplaces into the WorkSafe Compliance Certificate Register.
-We keep a separate register at the EPA of HSNO certificates that are issued to non-workplaces.
-Instead, please email a copy of the certificate to us at: email@example.com.
+Don't add non-workplaces HSNO certificates to the WorkSafe Compliance Certificate Register.
+We keep a separate register at the EPA for these non-workplace certificates.
+So, please just email a copy of the certificate to us at: email@example.com

-- Name and approval number of the compliance certifier
+- the name and approval number of the compliance certifier

-- Street address of the location where the LPG is held
+- the street address where the LPG is installed

 Information for enforcement agencies for LPG compliance

-- Ensure that all installations at non-workplaces comply with clauses 26–28 of the Hazardous Substances (Hazardous Properties Controls) Notice 2017.
+- All installations at non-workplaces must comply with clauses 26–28 of the Hazardous Substances (Hazardous Properties Controls) Notice 2017.

-- Sites containing more than 300 kg LPG must have a valid HSNO certificate.
+- Sites containing more than 300 kg of LPG must have a valid HSNO certificate.

 Contact our Hazardous Substances Compliance team by email at: firstname.lastname@example.org